intel/llvm/sycl/doc/syclcompat/README.md

 #### Multiple devices

-SYCLcompat allows to manage multiple devices through `syclcompat::select_device` and `syclcompat::create_queue`.
+SYCLcompat allows you to manage multiple devices through `syclcompat::select_device` and `syclcompat::create_queue`.
 The library uses the default SYCL device (i.e. the device returned by `sycl::default_selector_v`) as the default device, and exposes all other devices